dbwetzel/COMP125-Lab-01-Hello-P5/README.md

-# Welcome to COMP 125 on repl.it!
+# Welcome to COMP 125 Visual Information Processing with P5.js!
-If you're seeing this, you have successfully created your account and joined up with COMP 125 @ Loyola University Chicago.

 In this lab, you will connect this project to the P5.js code library and run a simple P5 sketch to prove that it works.
 Once you have done that, submit your lab for course credit.